-All prescription medications and over-the-counter medications, excluding the select authorized OTC medications identified in Policy 6305: Administration of Medications/Treatments, must be transported to the school by the parent/guardian in the original sealed container along with the appropriate Authorization Form signed by the appropriate parties.
-Therefore, students are prohibited from possessing any medication while on school grounds, participating in school-sponsored activities, or on school transporation without appropriate authorization.
+All medications, including over-the-counter, must be transported to the school by the parent/guardian in the original sealed container along with the appropriate Authorization Form signed by the appropriate parties.
+Therefore students are prohibited from possessing any medication while on school grounds or participating in school-sponsored activities, without appropriate authorization.

-Students found to be in violation of School Board Policy 6305: Adminstration of Medications/Treatments shall be subject to the disciplinary action identified below.
+Students found to be in violation of School Board Policy 6305 shall be subject to the disciplinary action identified below.